 Prices and Guarantees

-- The charge includes ES cell transfection, drug selection, clonalisolation, plates for storage at -80° C, duplicate plates for analysis, thaw and expansion of targeted clones for freeze at -196° C and one 10cm plate per targeted clone for Southern Analysis.
+- The charge includes ES cell transfection, drug selection, picking clones, plates for storage at -80° C, duplicate plates for analysis, thaw and expansion of targeted clones for freeze at -196° C and one 10cm plate per targeted clone for Southern Analysis.
 Because different selection vectors included within the targeting construct result in widely variable enrichment for targeted events, no guarantees as to the number of clones arising from electroporation can be made.
 However, if 50% or more of the successfully targeted clones are lost through the freezing process the transfection process will be repeated at no additional cost.

 - Click here for current rates.